aiswaryalakshmi/Network_Traffic_Analysis/README.md

 The code parses the byte stream and finds and stores all the required header field values.
 In a single pass, all the conditions relevant to the below questions are handled which reduces the complexity of the program.
 1. The http part (data of tcp) is parsed to find if the packet is a HTTP request or response packet.
-	a.
-If the http part from the client has GET keyword in the first 4 bytes, then it is the HTTP request packet.
+	1. If the http part from the client has GET keyword in the first 4 bytes, then it is the HTTP request packet.
-	b.
-If the http part from the server has HTTP keyword in the first 4 bytes, then it is the HTTP response packet.
+	1. If the http part from the server has HTTP keyword in the first 4 bytes, then it is the HTTP response packet.
-	c.
-Then the requests and responses are arranged by matching the acknowledgement numbers of the requests to the sequence numbers of the responses.
+	1. Then the requests and responses are arranged by matching the acknowledgement numbers of the requests to the sequence numbers of the responses.

 2. The following logic is used to find the HTTP protocol:
-a.
-The total number of TCP flows is calculated for all the 3 pcap files.
+	1. The total number of TCP flows is calculated for all the 3 pcap files.
-i.
-If the total number of flows is 1, then it is HTTP 2.0.
-It is because it uses pipelining mechanism and sends all the objects in a single flow. ii.
-If the total number of flows is equal to the total number of HTTP request/response transactions, then it is HTTP 1.0.
-This is because a new TCP connection is established for sending every object in the web page. iii.
-If both the above conditions do not match, then it is HTTP 1.1.
+		2. If the total number of flows is 1, then it is HTTP 2.0.
+It is because it uses pipelining mechanism and sends all the objects in a single flow.
+		2. If the total number of flows is equal to the total number of HTTP request/response transactions, then it is HTTP 1.0.
+This is because a new TCP connection is established for sending every object in the web page.
+		2. If both the above conditions do not match, then it is HTTP 1.1.
 It usually creates 6 TCP flows for loading a web page depending on the client’s browser configuration.

 3. From the results below, it has been observed that the site loads the fastest under HTTP 1.0 protocol and slowest under the HTTP 2.0 protocol. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Most packets: HTTP 1.0 <br>